Scientific Name

 Description

-- The snakes are colourful, with alternating colour bands with grey band in between.
+• The snakes are colorful, with alternating color bands with grey bands in between.

-- They are nocturnal animals, means that they are active at night.
+• They are nocturnal animals, which means that they are active at night.

 Distribution

-- These beautiful snakes are found in Trans-Pecos-Chihuahuan desert.
+• These beautiful snakes are found in the Trans-Pecos-Chihuahuan desert.

 Breeding